-This is exactly how it feels to be standing in the small hillside church of St Issui, Partishow, above the remote Nant Mair Valley in the Black Mountains of Mid Wales.
-It’s a place that would appear to have been an active place of worship since the Celtic Christian Issui settled here in the 6th- or 7th-century.
+This is exactly how it feels to be standing in the small hillside church of St Issui, Partishow, just over the border in Powys, above the remote Nant Mair Valley in the Black Mountains of Mid Wales.
+It’s a place that would appear to have been an active place of worship since the Celtic Christian Issui settled here in the 6th or 7th century.
 The church was built around 500 years later and has remained a place of worship that feels completely tucked away from the rest of the world – one of those very rare places where you get a sense of being completely suspended in time.

-It’s just a short drive of around eight miles (12.8km) to Cwmyoy in the Vale of Ewyas in the Black Mountains, named after the small Welsh kingdom of Ewias, established after the retreat of the Romans from Wales in the 5th-century.
-Cwmyoy is situated near Offa’s Dyke which marks the border between Wales and England.
-The area is well known for the Grade 1 listed ruins of Llanthony Priory, established early in the 12th-century.
+It’s just a short drive of around eight miles (12.8km) to Cwmyoy in the Vale of Ewyas in the Black Mountains.
+It's named after the small Welsh kingdom of Ewias, established after the retreat of the Romans from Wales in the 5th century.
+Cwmyoy is situated near Offa’s Dyke, which marks the border between Wales and England.
+The area is well known for the Grade I (one) listed ruins of Llanthony Priory, established early in the 12th century.

-Jones was part of a community of artists who were led to Capel-y-ffin in the 1920s by Eric Gill creator of the Gill Sans and Perpetua typefaces.
+Jones was part of a community of artists who were led to Capel-y-Ffin in the 1920s by Eric Gill, creator of the Gill Sans and Perpetua typefaces.
 Gill is said to have cut two of the headstones in the churchyard.
 Gill, Jones and the gang lived for four years along the road at Llanthony Tertia, another location with an eccentric history worth exploring.
-“Homely isn’t it,” smiles Lionel.
-“I’ve sometimes been asked to come and speak at a house church and this reminds me of that certain feeling you get from stepping into someone’s home, that is quite different from a traditional church.”

 We leave the remote foothills of the Black Mountains and repair to the Skirrid Inn in the village of Llanfihangel Crucorney.
 As with these things, it’s impossible to know whether the Skirrid is the oldest pub in Wales, but there can’t be many other drinking establishments with a more colourful history.